GGolfz/lecture-note/OSLab/week1.md

 cp : copy file
 mv : move file (rename file)
 rmdir : remove directory
+ls ..: list file in previous directory
+date: see current date,time, timezone timedatectl : more specific date time from the global
 ```

 ## Do by yourselve 1